Akins vs Austin High: Two Austin ISD High Schools Compared

 • Proximity to downtown Austin and Lady Bird Lake is a priority

 Here is what I tell buyers when this comparison comes up.
-If you can afford the Austin High zone and the lifestyle appeals to you, it is a special place to live and the school is strong.
-But Akins at $390,000 with a B rating and 6 distinctions is one of the most underrated values in all of Austin ISD.
-The fact that an 81 TEA score costs $409,000 less than an 89 should make every budget conscious buyer stop and think.
-I digress, but the math is the math.
+If you can afford the Austin High zone and the lifestyle appeals to you, it is a special place to live.
+But if your budget points toward Akins, you are getting Austin ISD and the Austin city limits at a price that does not exist in most of the metro.
+The math is the math.

 Frequently Asked Questions